antodom/tc_lib/README.md

 action_tc0_declaration();
 ```

-To start using an action object we have to call action object's *start()* member function to establish the callback and the period (in microseconds) to call the callback.
+To start using an action object we have to call action object's *start()* member function to establish the callback and the period (in hundredths of microseconds) to call the callback.
 Here a fragment of code illustrating its use in example *action_test.ino*:

 ```
 action_tc0.start(CALLBACK_PERIOD,set_led_action,&action_ctx);